 Best-practice procurement starts with an accurate Scope of Work (SOW), which clearly states the work to be carried out.
 Calling and waiting for responses is common in the industry.
 This back and forth process costs everyone, so the scope should provide sufficient information so recipients don’t need to query the work description.
 This clarity reduces interpretation from suppliers and ensures everyone gets what they need.
 Builders should include;

 Traditionally, invitations from builders are sent via email into their supplier’s email inbox.
 The trades and suppliers are selected based on previous relationships.
-Once sent, unless there is a follow up call, there is no way to know if the quote invite was received correctly, understood or accepted.
+Once sent, unless there is a follow-up call, there is no way to know if the quote invite was received correctly, understood or accepted.
 In many cases the project does not suit a supplier’s business.
 Not to lose face or damage a relationship, a supplier will spend time quoting the project, knowing they won’t win the work.
 This is costly to the industry.

 As stated, quote reviews should focus on the value creation and the total cost of completing the project for the future homeowner.
 With every supplier quote formatted differently and buried in email history, it is important to take the time to review each quote and attachment to ensure it meets the SOW.
-In the past builders have had to save quotes into folders and print for a detailed review.
+In the past builders have had to save quotes into folders and print them for a detailed review.
 This proves too hard so purchasing decisions are often based on jumping to the quote total.

 Today, builders don’t have to rely on email or printing.
 Quotes can be reviewed digitally, side-side with all attachments, inclusions and exclusions on one page, ready for orders to be scheduled.

 As mentioned, there are thousands of business processes in the residential construction industry.
 The most common activity is the supplier’s call-up phone call to the builder to confirm installation or delivery.
 On the surface, a call-up appears as a one-step process.
-Yet, all the events and activities for a supplier can be quite complex; involving tasks like onsite measures, customer selections and manufacturing, even before install or delivery.
+Yet, all the events and activities for a supplier can be quite complex; involving tasks like onsite measures, customer selections and manufacturing, even before installation or delivery.
 As the project proceeds through its various stages, the scheduling process becomes more complicated and can be extremely costly for the supplier and builder if not managed correctly.
-For example, a window incorrectly sized off the plan will need to be replaced by a supplier, or delays cause onsite inactivity (grey days) which is estimated to cost a builder over $500 per day.
+For example, a window incorrectly sized off the plan will need to be replaced by a supplier, or delays cause onsite inactivity (grey days) which is estimated to cost a builder over $750 per day.

 With the current material and trade shortages, builders have become more organised.
 Many have started using software tools in these categories;

-All-in-one construction management software relies on the builder to design the building process, therefore quote requests rarely include a scope of works.
-This causes unnecessary costs through putting most of the effort and guesswork back onto trades and suppliers.
+All-in-one construction management software relies on the builder to design the building process, therefore quote requests rarely include a scope of work.
+This causes unnecessary costs by putting most of the effort and guesswork back onto trades and suppliers.
 Invited suppliers are limited to organisations the builder has worked with.
 Unfortunately, this category of software doesn’t employ a standardised procurement process across builders, even those using the same software.